meyfa/CobolCraft/README.md

 no functionality regarding low-level data manipulation (bits and bytes) which the Minecraft protocol needs lots of.
 But remember: I didn't know this starting out, and quitting before having a working prototype was not on the table!
 A lot of this functionality had to be implemented completely from scratch.
-For large, complex data, I opted for recording packets from a "real" server via Wireshark (see `blobs` directory) and playing them back to clients.
+For large, complex data, I opted for recording packets from a "real" server via Wireshark (see `blobs/` directory) and playing them back to clients.

 If you too have never written COBOL before but are interested in CobolCraft, I recommend reading the GnuCOBOL